Ted Bundy: University years

 In mid-1970, Bundy, now focused and goal-oriented, re-enrolled at UW, this time as a psychology major.
 He became an honor student and was well regarded by his professors.
 In 1971, he took a job at Seattle's Suicide Hotline Crisis Center.
-There, he met and worked alongside Ann Rule, a former Seattle police officer and aspiring crime writer who would later write one of the definitive Bundy biographies, The Stranger Beside Me.
-Rule saw nothing disturbing in Bundy's personality at the time; she described him as "kind, solicitous, and empathetic."
+There, he met and worked alongside Rule, a former Seattle police officer and aspiring crime writer who would later write one of the definitive Bundy biographies, The Stranger Beside Me.
+Rule saw nothing disturbing in Bundy's personality at the time; she described him as "kind, solicitous, and empathetic".

 After graduating from UW in 1972, Bundy joined Governor Daniel J. Evans's re-election campaign.
-Posing as a college student, he shadowed Evans's opponent, former governor Albert Rosellini, and recorded his stump speeches for analysis by Evans's team.
-Evans appointed Bundy to the Seattle Crime Prevention Advisory Committee.
+Posing as a college student, he shadowed Evans' opponent, former governor Albert Rosellini, and recorded his stump speeches for analysis by Evans's team.
+Evans subsequently appointed Bundy to the Seattle Crime Prevention Advisory Committee.
 After Evans was re-elected, Bundy was hired as an assistant to Ross Davis, Chairman of the Washington State Republican Party.
-Davis thought well of Bundy and described him as "smart, aggressive ... and a believer in the system."
-In early 1973, despite mediocre LSAT scores, Bundy was accepted into the law schools of UPS and the University of Utah on the strength of letters of recommendation from Evans, Davis, and several UW psychology professors.
+Davis thought well of Bundy and described him as "smart, aggressive ... and a believer in the system".
+In early 1973, despite mediocre LSAT scores, Bundy was accepted into the law schools of UPS and the University of Utah (U of U) on the strength of letters of recommendation from Evans, Davis and several UW psychology professors.

 During a trip to California on Republican Party business in the summer of 1973, Bundy rekindled his relationship with Edwards.
-She marveled at his transformation into a serious and dedicated professional who was seemingly on the cusp of a significant legal and political career.
+She marveled at his transformation into a serious and dedicated professional, seemingly on the cusp of a significant legal and political career.
 Bundy continued to date Kloepfer as well; neither woman was aware of the other's existence.
-In the fall of 1973, he matriculated at UPS Law School, and continued courting Edwards, who flew to Seattle several times to stay with him.
-They discussed marriage, and at one point he introduced her to Davis as his fiancée.
+In the fall of 1973, Bundy matriculated at UPS Law School, and continued courting Edwards, who flew to Seattle several times to stay with him.
+They discussed marriage; at one point he introduced her to Davis as his fiancée.

 In January 1974, Bundy abruptly broke off all contact with Edwards; her phone calls and letters went unreturned.
 When she finally reached him by phone a month later, she demanded to know why he had unilaterally ended their relationship without explanation.
-In a flat, calm voice, he replied, "Diane, I have no idea what you mean," and hung up.
+In a flat, calm voice, he replied, "Diane, I have no idea what you mean", and hung up.
 She never heard from him again.
-Bundy later explained, "I just wanted to prove to myself that I could have married her"; but Edwards concluded in retrospect that he had deliberately planned the entire courtship and rejection in advance, as vengeance for the breakup she initiated in 1968.
+Bundy later explained, "I just wanted to prove to myself that I could have married her"; but Edwards concluded in retrospect that "Ted's high-power courtship in the latter part of 1973 had been deliberately planned, that he had waited all those years to be in a position of where he could make her fall in love with him, so that he could drop her, reject her, as she had rejected him."
 By then, Bundy had begun skipping classes at law school.
-By April he had stopped attending entirely, as young women began to disappear in the Pacific Northwest.
+By April, he had stopped attending entirely, as young women began to disappear in the Pacific Northwest.